PhilippeR26/starknet.js-workshop-typescript/README.md

 # Starkware Starknet network ^0.13.5
 # Cairo Accounts and ERC20 Demo
-# Typescript code, using Starknet.js v7.1.0 and local Starknet-devnet-rs 0.3.0
+# Typescript code, using Starknet.js v7.1.0 and local Starknet-devnet 0.4.0
 ![Starknet.js](/src/img/starknet-js.png)

 If you want to implement the Starknet network in your DAPP, you can use starknet.js to interact with it.